Hajime Tanabe: Biography

 Tanabe was born on February 3, 1885, in Tokyo to a household devoted to education.
 His father, the principal of Kaisei Academy, was a scholar of Confucius, whose teachings may have influenced Tanabe's philosophical and religious thought.
 Tanabe enrolled at Tokyo Imperial University, first as a mathematics student before moving to literature and philosophy.
 After graduation, he worked as a lecturer at Tohoku University and taught English at Kaisei Academy.

 In 1916, Tanabe translated Henri Poincaré’s La Valeur de la Science.
 In 1918, he received his doctorate from Kyoto Imperial University with a dissertation entitled ‘Investigations into the Philosophy of Mathematics’ (predecessor to the 1925 book with the same title).

 In 1919, at Nishida’s invitation, Tanabe accepted the position of associate professor at Kyoto Imperial University.
 From 1922 to 23, he studied in Germany — first, under Alois Riehl at the University of Berlin and then under Edmund Husserl at the University of Freiburg.
 At Freiburg, he befriended the young Martin Heidegger and Oskar Becker.
 One can recognise the influence of these philosophers in Tanabe.

 In September 1923, soon after the Great Kantō Earthquake, the Home Ministry ordered his return, so Tanabe used the little time he had left — about a couple of months — to visit London and Paris, before boarding his return ship at Marseille.
 He arrived back in Japan in 1924.

 In 1928, Tanabe translated Max Planck’s 1908 lecture, ‘Die Einheit des physikalischen Weltbildes’ for the Philosophical Essays [哲学論叢] translation series, which he co-edited, for his publisher Iwanami Shoten.
-The same series published translations of essays by Bruno Bauch, Adolf Reinach, Wilhelm Windelband, Siegfried Marck, Max Planck, Franz Brentano, Paul Natorp, Nicolai Hartmann, Kazimierz Twardowski, Ernst Cassirer, Hermann Cohen, Emil Lask, Victor Brochard, Ernst Troeltsch, Theodor Lipps, Konrad Fiedler, Wincenty Lutosławski, Sergei Rubinstein, Hermann Bonitz, Max Weber, Émile Durkheim, Martin Grabmann, Heinrich Rickert, Alexius Meinong, Karl von Prantl and Wilhelm Dilthey (the series ended before the planned translations of Christoph von Sigwart, Carl Stumpf, Edmund Husserl, Clemens Baeumker, Josiah Royce and Hermann Ebbinghaus were published).

 After Nishida's retirement from teaching in 1928, Tanabe succeeded him.
 Though they began as friends, and shared several philosophical concepts such as the absolute nothing [絶対無], Tanabe became increasingly critical of Nishida's philosophy.
 Many of Tanabe's writings after Nishida left the university obliquely attacked the latter's philosophy.